Opposition mounting to ER closures, other health-care reforms in New Brunswick

 “We at the very first opportunity will do everything in our power to bring down this government to ensure the health and safety of our citizens of New Brunswick,” he said.

+“It’s politics at its worst and it’s exactly why our province is in the state it’s in – decisions without facts,” Higgs said.

+A number of Higgs’ own MLAs have expressed concerns with the reforms, but the premier said he believes they’ll be supportive once they see the changes working.

-Green Leader David Coon wouldn’t say if he would vote against the government on any confidence vote over the health reforms.
+Green Leader David Coon wouldn’t say if he would vote against the government on any confidence motion over the health reforms.

 “I’m not the kind of person who goes around making threats all over the place like that.
 We need to convince the government to reverse its decision,” he said.